MOEAFramework/MOEAFramework/docs/extensions.md

 # Creating and Using Extensions

-> [!IMPORTANT]
-> Extensions were introduced in version 4.5.
-Please upgrade if using an earlier version.

 ## What are Extensions?

 Extensions provide a way to extend or augment the functionality of an algorithm by plugging into specific